influxdata/influxdb-plugin-fluent/examples/README.md

 ## Demo

-### Architecture

-The following demo show how to analyze logs from dockerized environment.
+The following demo show how to analyze logs (Apache Access Log) from dockerized environment.

-> The steps from 1 to 4 could be skipped if you use a script:
+> The steps from 1 to 6 could be skipped if you use a script:
 >
 > [`run-example.sh`](run-example.sh)
 ### Prerequisites